HigherOrderCO/Bend/README.md

 ```

 You can also compile `Bend` to standalone C/CUDA files with `gen-c` and
-`gen-cu`, for maximum possible performance.
+`gen-cu`, for maximum performance.
+But keep in mind our codegen is still on its
+infancy, and is nowhere as mature as SOTA compilers like GCC and GHC.

 ## Parallel Programming in Bend